squblmk/Clash-of-Clans-Clan-Bank/README.md

 * For it to be visually appealing.
 * For donations and refunds to be preformed correctly and without any negative user experience.

+### **Design Choice**
+---
+  <p>The theme of this project is gaming and banking, thereforemy design choices have been heavily influenced by the actual games colours
+  and style.
+Using the developers tools on the fan based website for Clash of Clans, has helped and guided my choices to find similar colours and schemes when creating this site.</p>

+#### Fonts:
+ <p>The fonts used by Supercell (who are the company that built and manage Clash of Clans) is.......
+ so i choose to use ...... which is very close to this.</p>

+#### Icons:
+ <p>The icons used are to help the user to visually see and pick up easily what is being said without it being said.
+They are an added
+ feature that stimulates a visual reference for the user to break up the text.</p>